CMBC HUNT TEST

 Our hunt tests are held at the beautiful Kennebunk Plains consisting of sandplain grassland, pitch pine-scrub oak barrens, pitch pine-heath barrens, and red maple alluvial swamp forest.
 Easy walking and great visibility.
 There is no camping at the site but camping and other dog friendly lodgings are a short distance away.

 The Junior Hunt Tests are held on a single course with Bird Field.
 The Master Hunt Tests and Senior Hunt Tests are held on a single course with Bird Field.
-The optional water test will be held after the Master Hunt Test.
 A minimum of 15 minutes is allowed for each brace in the Junior Hunt Test, and at least 30 minutes is allowed for each brace in the Senior and Master Hunt Tests.

-Central Maine Brittany Club members will make a special effort to help Junior handlers who may be new to field events.
+Central Maine Brittany Club members will make a special effort to help Junior handlers or inexperienced handlers who may be new to field events.
 Entry fees are waived for junior handlers!
 Whatever your skill level or experience, the CMBC welcomes you to join us.

 Field Trials and Hunt Tests – What’s the Difference?